ChinLabQMS/MATLAB-Andor/README.md

 # Matlab-Andor

 ## Introduction
-MATLAB image acquisition and analysis code for site-resolved atom imaging and manipulation.
+Image acquisition and analysis framework for site-resolved atom imaging and manipulation.
+Developed with object-oriented programming (OOP) in MATLAB.

 ### Main modules
 - Camera control and image acquisition